Rakin106/PF-Site/README.md

-- 👋 Hi, I’m @Saltwayer
+- Hi, I’m @Saltwayer
-- 👀 I’m interested in learning new code language
+- I’m interested in learning new code language.
-- 🌱 I’m currently learning Java script
+- I’m currently learning Java script.
-- 💞️ Right now i have no plans on mind
-- 📫 How to reach me USE my email
+- How to reach me USE my email

 <!---
 Saltwayer/Saltwayer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.